CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

    ![Picture1](../media/ex7-task1-0.1.png)

-1. Once the installation is successfull, a pop appears to sign-in.
+1. Once the installation is successful, a pop-up appears to sign in.
 Click on **Sign in to Use Copilot for free**

    ![Picture1](../media/ad12.png)